 Learn how to make ghee at home - two different ways.
 Both these methods are how ghee is made traditionally.
-With so many benefits and a sweet, nutty flavor, ghee is something you’ll find in every Indian household.
+With so many benefits and a sweet, nutty flavor, it's something you'll find in every Indian household.

 Ghee is one of those things that you'll find in every Indian kitchen.
 We are such a big country with so many cuisines that there aren't many things that are absolutely common across different states and people.
 But ghee - you'll always find a jar.

-I’ve grown up watching my grandma and mum make ghee every few weeks.
+I've grown up watching my grandma and mum make it every few weeks.
 And I figured it was time that I share the wisdom!
 Because ghee is an amazing powerhouse - the traditional 'superfood'.
 And if you've never tried making it at home before, its time.

 In the video below, I'm sharing the traditional way of making ghee at home.
 We buy organic cow's milk every day, and a by product after boiling the milk is cream which is collected for a few weeks in the refrigerator, and is then used to churn butter and make ghee.